Skip to main content

 Middleham Gallops

 Day 1 – The ride begins by loading the horses into the horsebox and getting a lift to the head of Bishopdale, beyond Buckden where we ride over Stake Road before bearing right along the high ridge above the road to West Burton, and although a cliché, the people and traffic below really do look like ants.
-We stop at the hidden gem of a village which is West Burton for lunch, either a takeaway from the village shop, or a more substantial offering from the Fox and Hounds Public House – the fish finger sandwiches are amazing, and not at all what they sound like!
+We stop at and the hidden gem of a village which is West Burton for lunch, either a takeaway from the village shop, or a more substantial offering from the Fox and Hounds Public House.
 We head out of the village up to Walden Head and make the steep climb up Penhill, with fantastic views and the feeling of total isolation before dropping down off the moor towards Coverdale, and on to the horses grazing at the tiny hamlet of Agglethorpe.
-Riders may stay at The Saddle Room with it’s renowned restaurant – you must ask the landlord for a tour of the wine cellar! – or at a delightful B&B in the town its-self, with a variety of places to eat at night.

 Day 2 – Fully rested from the previous day we ride down into Middleham and can have a good pipe-opener up the gallops, often joined by the regular Middleham inhabitants.
 This is good fun, and even the shaggiest pony can dream of being a racehorse.
 As if that wasn’t enough, we can also use the Top Moor gallop too, for a nice long canter.
 Lunch is at Berry’s Farm Shop and Tea Room with generous portions and good Yorkshire hospitality before remounting and continuing on along Common Lane, where you can see the early 18th Century packhorse guide stoop at the top of Witton Steeps.
 We then descend into West Burton and cross the packhorse bridge over Eller Beck and then on to meet our transport back to the Centre.